txt/se21/docs/syllabus.md

 CSC 510-001 (1962)
 TuTh 3:00PM - 4:15PM
-01103 James B Hunt Jr Centenniel
+01103 James B Hunt Jr Centennial

 ## Overview

 ### Topics

 This is an _advanced graduate_ class.
-In this subject, students will be taught about etical SE the start of the art in how to:
+In this subject, students will be taught about ethical SE the start of the art in how to:

 - Write "good" software;
-  - Working in teams, deliver a systems of acceptable quality within eh available resources;
+  - Working in teams, deliver a systems of acceptable quality within the available resources;
   - That  someone else would want to use;
   - That is demonstrable _good_ (compared to something else).
-- Learn the  state of thea rt in SE
+- Learn the  state of the art in SE

 ### Prerequisites